7 Ways to Brand Your Company's Safety Workwear Effectively

 2. Choose the Right Decoration Method for Each Application

-Decoration method isn't just an aesthetic choice — it affects durability, cost, and how the garment ages over time.
+Decoration method isn't just an aesthetic choice and it affects durability, cost, and how the garment ages over time.
 We compare these in detail in our embroidery vs screen printing for safety workwear guide, but here's the practical summary:

 Embroidery is the most durable option for logos on solid fabric panels.
 It survives industrial washing, harsh environments, and rough treatment.
 The downside is that it's not suitable for full-color photographic designs or for very large logo areas.
 On hi-vis vests, embroidery works well on chest panels and left breast positions.